World History Study GuideWorld History Study Guide Second Term 2009

 1. Report how the rise of nationalism contributed to the unification of Italy and Germany.

-2. Explain that while nationalism had great appeal, not all peoples achieved the goal of establishing their own national states.
+2. Explain that while nationalism had great appeal, not all peoples achieved the goal of establishing their own national states.12.4 Culture: Romanticism and Realism (pp. 387391)

 1. Describe how romanticism emerged as a reaction to the ideas of the Enlightenment at